Utilize bubbly, agitated conditions to predict where fish will be.

 I soon picked up Dad in Miami, and we trailered his skiff to Flamingo.
 That night I called Robert to rub it in a bit because—even though we’d tasted plenty of salt spray—Dad and I enjoyed a stellar bent-rod day.
 The lesson learned: As long as conditions remain safe, don’t dodge winds, waves and washtub waters, because they often present premier bent-rod opportunities.

 Blown water—the product of strong winds that typically whip up whitecaps—churns the upper portion of the water column.
 The wind does not have to be howling and in fact it could be lying down or calm while the water’s still agitated.
 So suck it up, heed the following tips and with the right techniques you can pile up plenty of releases when fishing blown water.
+So here are 5 tactics for fishing in wind.

 1. Shaken, Not Stirred